maedat/GFF2MSS/README.md

 ====

 MSS (Mass Submission System) on DDBJ requires Uniq annotation format file for data submission.
-I here made a python script converting the standard gff3 gene model file to the MSS annotation file.
+I here made a python script converting the standard gff3 gene model file to the MSS annotation.
 This script makes an MSS file from a gff3 file for gene modeling, a tsv file for annotation file, and a fasta file containing genomic sequence.
 After the making of MSS file, you should fill "COMMON" entries (SUBMITTER, REFERENCE, etc.) before the submission for DDBJ.